sitedata/checklyhq.com/site/content/guides/monitoring-as-code.md

 Terraform can be used to provision infrastructure on many different cloud vendors thanks to its provider ecosystem: each provider maps to the vendor's API, exposing different resources in a domain-specific language known as [HCL](https://www.terraform.io/docs/language/syntax/configuration.html).

-## Monitoring is infrastructure
+## Monitoring the IaC way

-When provisioning monitoring infrastructure, perhaps not surprisingly, we run into the same issues that ultimately led to the birth of the IaC workflow.
-That is because **our monitoring setup is also a piece of infrastructure**, and it should be treated as such.
+Setting up monitoring can present some of the same issues as provisioning infrastructure.
 This becomes apparent when we move past the initial rollout or proof-of-concept and onboard multiple products and/or teams, and see our monitoring setup rapidly grow in scope - along with its maintenance needs, that is.

-This is not limited to large businesses: even smaller organisations might find that managing their monitoring infrastructure as code can save them significant amounts of resources.
+Monitoring-as-Code learns from IaC and brings your monitoring config closer to your application and your development workflows.
+How?
+By having it also declared as code, much like you would do with any kind of IT infrastructure.

 ## Why Monitoring-as-Code

-What does one gain when moving to a Monitoring-as-Code approach?
+What does one gain when moving from a manual to a Monitoring-as-Code approach?
 The **main advantages** are:

-1. No more fragmented manual workflows across different cloud providers.
-2. Better scalability through faster provisioning and easier maintenance.
+1. Better scalability through faster provisioning and easier maintenance.
-3. Better history and documentation: config files can be checked into source control.
+2. Better history and documentation: config files can be checked into source control.
-4. Shared monitoring setup visibility (and easier shared ownership) in DevOps teams.
+3. Shared monitoring setup visibility (and easier shared ownership) in DevOps teams.

 ## Monitoring-as-Code with Checkly